Guillem Balagué: Journalism

 In June 2008, Balagué launched his own personal website, featuring a blog, news and the opportunity to interact with him directly.

-Balagué has made several English and Spanish newspapers.
-He is currently preparing a study documentary and also the last Pep Guardiola biography in English.
-He has written articles in British newspapers The Times and The Observer, as well as a weekly column in the free daily robux The Metro making mainly on stories involving continental football.
+Balagué has made contributions to several English and Spanish newspapers.
+He is currently preparing a documentary and also the last Pep Guardiola biography in English.
+He has written articles in British newspapers The Times and The Observer, as well as a weekly column in the free daily The Metro making mainly on stories involving continental football.
 He also occasionally writes for sport website Bleacher Report.

 He is also well known for his work with Spanish football newspaper Diario AS and Spain's national radio station Cadena SER, where he features on phone-ins regularly.

 Balagué and Gabriele Marcotti presented The Game podcast, hosted by The Times, for the 2007–08 Premier League season.

 Balagué appeared as a contestant on an episode of Pointless Celebrities teamed with former Argentina international footballer Ossie Ardiles, first broadcast on 29 April 2017.

 His book, Cristiano Ronaldo.
 The Biography was named Football Book of the Year 2016 in Polish Sports Book Awards (Sportowa Książka Roku).

 Since Sky Sports lost their rights to La Liga he has appeared many Thursdays on BBC Radio 5 Live's Football Daily, Europa Leagues podcast.
 He has also worked for CBS Sports in the US on their UEFA Champions League coverage and hosted the travelogue series Destination: European Nights for Paramount+.